Deleting posts automatically in Mastodon after a certain time period

 It’s somewhat similar to following hashtags, and people who have used email discussion lists will also find this structure very familiar.

-The two main Fediverse group providers at the moment are Chirp ⧉ and Guppe ⧉.
-They are platform-neutral, and their groups can be followed from all kinds of Fediverse servers including Mastodon, GoToSocial, Friendica etc.
+The main Fediverse group provider at the moment is Guppe ⧉.
+It’s platform-neutral, their groups can be followed from all kinds of Fediverse servers including Mastodon, GoToSocial, Friendica etc. It’s also free open source software so anyone can start their own Guppe server if they want to.

 Where can I discover existing groups?